 - You must do something to see results.
 Any fitness or marketing program takes active and ongoing participation.
 Showing up for a week might make you feel better at the moment, but it won’t help much in the long run.
 You need to make a long-term commitment.

 - There are no magic short cuts.
-Whether you are trying to drop 10 lbs. or improve 10 spots on Google search results, you have to take one step at a time.
+Whether you are trying to drop 20 lbs. or improve revenue 20%, you have to take one step at a time.
 Attempting to trick the (or your) system won’t work, and may actually cause harm.

 - Maintenance gets easier over time.
 It takes time to see results, but as you maintain your fitness or marketing regiment you will continue to see results improvements as the routine becomes easier to follow.
 Even skipping a little time won’t kill you, as you can go back to your routine and quickly catch up.